Backup and Restore

 .env

-- File, Contains important configuration information.public/uploads
+- File, contains important configuration information.public/uploads

 The following command will create a compressed archive of the above folders and files: